-The buildings, the frescoes, the streets, the pots, the bodies— everything is so well preserved.
+The buildings, the frescoes, the streets, the pots, the bodies (yes, you’ll see bodies here) — everything is so well preserved.
 And even though a lack of upkeep has taken its toll on the site, I still found it a fascinating place to spend the day.
 My only hope is that the Italian government will get its act together to keep this site from falling into further disrepair.

 The Forum Baths

 Located near the forum, these baths are incredibly well preserved.
 You can peek inside the wall to see how they heated the baths back when they were still in use.
 Their innovation is incredibly impressive, and it’s not hard to picture the baths as they were.

 While the forum baths are the smallest of the various bath ruins in Pompeii, they are arguably the most elegant.
 There were separate areas for men and women, including separate entrances.
 The bath not only had hot baths but also cold and tepid baths as well.

 Located outside the main area, the frescoes here are amazingly well preserved and have such vibrant color.
 The frescoes seem to depict a woman entering into the initiations for a Greco-Roman mystery cult.

 The villa was excavated long after the rest of the city (excavation of the villa began in 1909).
 Since it’s a bit of walk, there weren’t that many people here either.

 The most crowded place in Pompeii, the forum is located right near the main gate.
 It was the main center of life in Pompeii, the cultural and civic nerve of the city.
 Any significant religious or commercial events would occur here; it was essentially the main square and heart of the city.